 '''

+package user_management

+config root 'root'

+option username 'admin'

 option passwd '9BF1EF469286D8B1907F0E48F02136E4'

 option ciphertext '<long string>'

 config third_account 'third_account'

 option username '---'

+option username '---'

 option passwd '---'

 option passwd '---'

+option ciphertext '<long string>'

 config authentication 'authentication'

 option basic_enabled '0'

 '''

 This section holds the credentials which are used for authenticating the user with the camera.
 The admin account seems to always be populated, with the password being the traditional admin phrase if the camera has not been set up yet.
 However, the credentials cannot be used to access the stream.
 Our second assumption was that the default credentials could be used by the app to authenticate itself during the setup, but we were not able to confirm this nor make it work.
 Before the camera is set up, they are not accepted, after the camera is set up, the admin password is changed, presumably to something derived from the user's password.
 We presume that this is something that is stored internally in the app and used for seamless authentication.
-The third account is the account that can be set up under Advanced Settings - Camera Account in the app.
+The third_account is the account that can be set up under Advanced Settings - Camera Account in the app.
 These credentials are then used to access the standard RTSP or ONVIF streams directly from the camera.
 We do not see an obvious problem with this setup apart from the use of MD5 hashes instead of something stronger.
 We were able to determine that it is an MD5 hash from the length, from the fact that the hash of the phrase admin is used as a stand-in before setup, and as we will see later, from the names of functions in the decompiled binaries.